Chinese painting: Realm of the Immortals

 During Song dynasty, the xueshi yuan was modified and moved with the dynasty to the new capital Hangzhou in 1127.
-The mural painted by Song artist Dong yu, closely followed the tradition of Tang dynasty in depicting the misty sea surrounding the immortal mountains.
+The mural painted by Song artist Dong yu, closely followed the tradition of the Tang dynasty in depicting the misty sea surrounding the immortal mountains.
 The scenery on the walls of the Jade Hall which full of mist clouds and mysterious land is closely related to Taoism tradition.
 When Yan Su, a painter followed the style of Li Cheng, was invited to paint the screen behind the seat of the emperor, he included elaborated constructed pavilions, mist clouds and mountain landscape painting in his work.
 The theme of his painting is suggesting the immortal realm which accord with the entire theme of the Jade Hall provides to its viewer the feeling of otherworldliness.
 Another painter, Guo Xi made another screen painting for emperor Shenzong, depicting mountains in spring in a harmonized atmosphere.
 The image also includes immortal elements Mount Tianlao which is one of the realms of the immortals.
 In his painting, Early Spring, the strong branches of the trees reflects the life force of the living creatures and implying the emperor's benevolent rule.

 Images of women

 Female characters are almost excluded from traditional Chinese painting under the influence of Confucianism.
-Dong Zhongshu, an influential Confucian scholar in the Han dynasty, proposed the three-bond theory saying that: “the ruler is Yang and the subject is Yin, father is Yang and son is Yin…The husband is Yang, and the wife is Yin,” which places females in a subordinate position to that of males.
+Dong Zhongshu, an influential Confucian scholar in the Han dynasty, proposed the three-bond theory saying that: "the ruler is Yang and the subject is Yin, father is Yang and son is Yin…The husband is Yang, and the wife is Yin," which places females in a subordinate position to that of males.
 Under the three-bond theory, women are depicted as housewives who need to obey to their husbands and fathers in literature.
 Similarly, in the portrait paintings, female characters are also depicted as exemplary women to elevate the rule of males.
 A hand roll Exemplary Womenby Ku Kai Zhi, a six Dynasty artist, depicted woman characters who may be a wife, a daughter or a widow.

 During the Tang dynasty, artists slowly began to appreciate the beauty of a woman's body (shinu).
-Artist Zhang Xuan produced painting named palace women listening to music that captured women's elegance and pretty faces.
-However, women were still being depicted as submissive and ideal within male system.
+Artist Zhang Xuan produced a painting named palace women listening to music that captured women's elegance and pretty faces.
+However, women were still being depicted as submissive and ideal within the male system.

 During the Song dynasty, as the love poem emerged, the images associated with those love stories were made as attractive as possible to meet the taste of the male viewers.